alexmilowski/data-science/activities/common-crawl/README.md

     .../cc-mrjob/
     .../data-science/

-Copy these files into the `cc-mrjob` directory from `data-science/activities/common-crawl` :
+Copy these files from `data-science/activities/common-crawl` to the `cc-mrjob` directory :

     mrcc.py
     mrcc.py.tar.gz
     mrjob.conf

 Note: The modified code just fixes issues with pulling the common crawl data from S3 and the `mrjob.conf` is a configuration of EMR bit more specific to this activity.